128technology/docs/docs/cli_reference.md

 ## `show top sources`

-Shows top sources (by source address) over the last 30 minutes at the specified node
+Shows top sources (by source address) over the last 30 minutes at the specified node.

 #### Usage